MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 10. If you've selected to back up to the cloud with Azure Backup, on the **Specify online protection data** page, ensure that the workloads you want to back up to Azure are selected.

 11. In **Specify online backup schedule**, specify how often incremental backups to Azure should occur.
 You can schedule backups to run every day/week/month/year and the time/date at which they should run.
 Backups can occur up to twice a day.
-Each time a backup runs, a data recovery point is created in Azure from the copy of the backed up data stored on the DPM disk.
+Each time a backup runs, a data recovery point is created in Azure from the copy of the backed-up data stored on the DPM disk.

 12. In **Specify online retention policy**, you can specify how the recovery points created from the daily/weekly/monthly/yearly backups are retained in Azure.